Photonics-Bretagne/PyPROCOSINE/README.md

 - Theta_i: light incident angle [°]
 - Bspec: specular parameter [unitless]

-Then, in order to launch a simulation with the PROCOSINE model using the script [main_procosine_simu](main_procosine_simu.py), type the following command.
+Then, in order to launch a simulation with the PROCOSINE model go on the app folder and using the script [main_procosine_simu](app/main_procosine_simu.py), type the following command.
 ```
 python main_procosine_simu.py
 ```